"Huge young, talent... Terrific!"

 "The songs are melodic and interesting and they're obviously talented musicians that work together...
 I guess the best word to describe this band is fun.
 They seem to be having the time of their lives, which is infectious..."

--Amy Lotsberg, Producer of Collected Sounds
+-Amy Lotsberg, Collected Sounds

 "The Empty Pockets pretty much stick to playing fun rock ‘n’ roll on Under The Bed, starting with vocalist/guitarist Josh Solomon’s spirited scat on the opening “Meaningless Words.”
 “Freedom To Be” is a sarcastic take on politics while “Monsters” glances back at childhood memories in a country & western arrangement.
 Solomon also offers the homespun romantic ballads,”Beautiful To Me” and “You’re The One.”